early college

 Collegiate High

 Collegiate High is a partnership between the Hamilton County Department of Education and Chattanooga State.
-Collegiate High serves as a launching pad for students in grades 9-12 to be "ahead of the game" and expedite their education.
+It serves as a launch pad for 9th -12th grade students to expedite their education.

 Student Criteria: